malanistamez/MLE-Projects/Capstone Project/README.md

-# Kaggle House Prices through AWS SageMaker
+# Capstone Project: Kaggle House Prices through AWS SageMaker

 This repository contains a Jupyter notebook that demonstrates how to use AWS SageMaker to tackle the "House Prices" Kaggle competition.
 The notebook walks through the process of setting up a SageMaker environment, loading the dataset from Kaggle, training a machine learning model, and making predictions on housing prices.